 A We offer a range of travel packages from local guesthouses to hotels depending on your preferences.
-Prices start from £299 (non-inclusive of flights and visa) including all meals, in-country travel, project visits, race entry and beach BBQ.
+Packages (non-inclusive of flights and visa) include all meals, in-country travel, project visits, race entry and beach BBQ.

 Q What should I pack (apart from my running kit)?

 - Anti bacteria hand gel - dramatically reduces your chances of travellers tummy

 - Mosquito net (a double one is recommended as there are few single beds) and a sleeping bag liner.

 - An old unlocked mobile phone - so you can buy a Sierra Leone sim and use the top up cards out here (massively cheaper than using your UK phone).

 - Immodium - Your digestive system is likely to be a bit unsettled, prepare in advance!

 - Cards, games, activities for the evenings (electricity is not guaranteed)

 - Money belt (not essential but a good idea)